From the Field

 How many people has World Vision helped since the start of the war in Ukraine?

-In Georgia, we’ve helped support 13,957 people with education and child protection and programming that includes distribution of vouchers to cover food, hygiene, clothing, and pharmacy costs.
+• In Georgia, we’ve helped support over 39,600 people with education, child protection, and programming, including vouchers for food, hygiene, clothing, and pharmacy costs.

 BACK TO QUESTIONS